AnisMLP/Automated-Orders-3.1/README.md

 What to do if Order's arent coming through?
 1. If order number is retrying on shopify flow, wait for a few minutes.
 There might be a queue on render that's processing other orders.
    You can view the Orders queue here: https://automated-orders-3-1.onrender.com/queue?key=abc123
-2. Re-Run the order in shopify flow: Automated Orders 3.2
+2. Re-Run the order in shopify flow: OD Tracking [3.2]
 3. Make sure that there's extra blank rows at the bottom.
 Sure the code might make a new row, but this is just in case it cant detect any blank rows.

 Any further questions, feel free to ask :)